Surgical Error Lawyer in Chicago

 Listed below are some reasons why a surgical mistake may be made in Illinois.

-- Improper Surgical Procedure – A surgeon may decide to cut corners by skipping certain surgery steps or taking an alternative route with your surgery.
+A surgeon may decide to cut corners by skipping certain surgery steps or taking an alternative route with your surgery.
 Taking shortcuts during an operation can lead to devastating results for the patient.

-- Fatigue – Fatigue is one of the leading causes for surgical errors.
+Fatigue is one of the leading causes for surgical errors.
 A surgeon or their medical staff could make a mistake simply because they’re too tired to function at a high level.
 Staying up late, using substances prior or working excessive hours can all lead to fatigued surgeons or surgical staff.

-- Incompetence – Surgeons who lack the skills necessary to perform an operation could make a serious mistake.
+Surgeons who lack the skills necessary to perform an operation could make a serious mistake.
 Hospitals shouldn’t allow surgeons who don’t have enough experience to perform surgery.

-What Do I Do If My Surgeon Makes a Mistake?
+What Do I Do if My Surgeon Makes a Mistake?

 It’s understandable to be overwhelmed after realizing your surgeon made an error.
 Many people who experience a surgical error find themselves drowning in medical bills and experiencing painful complications afterwards with no idea how to handle it.
 Thankfully, you have options.
 You can choose to file a claim for damages against the surgeon or hospital that made the mistake.